Bit Complexity of Jordan Normal Form and Spectral Factorization: Introduction

 for eigenvalues $\lambda\in \C$ of $A$.
 Here $J$ is unique up to permutations but $V$ is not if there are eigenspaces of dimension greater than one.
-This theorem is taught in undergraduate linear algebra courses and has myriad applications throughout science and mathematics. \item {\bf Spectral Factorization.} Given an $n\times n$ monic matrix polynomial with Hermitian coefficients $P_i\in\C^{n\times n}$ satisfying $P(x)\succeq 0$ for $x\in\R$, find a monic matrix polynomial $Q(x)=x^dI+\sum_{i\le d-1}x^iQ_i$ such that $P(x)=Q^*(x)Q(x)$ and $\det(Q(x))$ has all of its zeros in the closed upper half complex plane (where $Q^*(x)=x^dI+\sum_{i\le d-1} x^{i}Q_i^*$).
+The existence of the JNF is taught in undergraduate linear algebra courses and has myriad applications throughout science and mathematics. \item {\bf Spectral Factorization.} Given an $n\times n$ monic matrix polynomial with Hermitian coefficients $P_i\in\C^{n\times n}$ satisfying $P(x)\succeq 0$ for all $x\in\R$, find a monic matrix polynomial $Q(x)=x^dI+\sum_{i\le d-1}x^iQ_i$ such that $P(x)=Q^*(x)Q(x)$ and $\det(Q(x))$ has all of its zeros in the closed upper half complex plane (where $Q^*(x)=x^dI+\sum_{i\le d-1} x^{i}Q_i^*$).
 Such a $Q(x)$ is guaranteed to exist and is unique \cite{rosenblatt1958multi, yakubovich1970factorization}.
 This fact has been rediscovered several times and goes under many names (such as matrix F\'ejer-Riesz/Wiener-Hopf factorization and matrix polynomial sum of squares) in different fields.
-Note that the $d=0$ case is just the Cholesky factorization if we do not insist that $P_{2d}=Q_d=I$, and the $n=1$ case is the fact that a univariate scalar polynomial nonnegative on $\R$ may be expressed as a sum of squares (which can be obtained by considering the real and imaginary parts of $Q(x)$).
+Note that the $n=1$ case is the fact that a univariate scalar polynomial nonnegative on $\R$ may be expressed as a sum of squares (which can be obtained by considering the real and imaginary parts of $Q(x)$), and the $d=0$ case is just the Cholesky factorization if we allow the leading coefficient of $P(x)$ to be an arbitrary positive semidefinite matrix (not necessarily $I$).

 \end{enumerate}

 Both of the above problems have generated a large literature and several proposed methods for solving them (see Section \ref{sec:related} for a thorough discussion).
 Roughly speaking, these methods range on a spectrum between symbolic (relying on algebraic reasoning, performing exact computations with rational numbers, polynomials, field extensions, etc.) and numerical (relying on analytic reasoning, semidefinite optimization, homotopy continuation, etc.).
 With one exception in the case of problem (1) \cite{cai1994computing}, to the best of our knowledge none of these methods has been rigorously shown to yield a polynomial time algorithm.